goblimey/learn-unix/README.md

 people probably don't remember him at all, so that question will cause problems for some people.

-A more serious problem with learn is that occasionally it can produces a problem that can't be answered - for example, it may ask you to find a file that it failed to set up.
+A more serious problem with learn is that occasionally it can produces an impossible exercise.
+For example, it may ask you to find a file that it failed to set up.
 If you can't make sense of a lesson, skip it and move on to the next one.
 Nobody's watching you.